Stylishaditya/Customer-Subscription-Performance-Analysis/README.md

 # 📊 Customer Insights and Revenue Optimization Analysis

 ## 📌 Project Overview
-This project uses **SQL** to analyze customer behavior, subscription performance, support efficiency, and payment success rates.
-The goal is to uncover actionable insights that help optimize **retention, revenue growth, and operational efficiency**.
+This project uses **SQL** to analyze customer behavior, subscription performance, support efficiency, and payment success rates.The goal is to uncover actionable insights that help optimize **retention, revenue growth, and operational efficiency**.

 ---